Veronica Klinefelt

-Veronica Klinefelt is an American politician who is the state Senator representing Michigan's 11th Senate district, following the 2022 Michigan Senate election.
+Veronica Klinefelt is an American politician who is the state senator representing Michigan's 11th Senate district, following the 2022 Michigan Senate election.
 She is a member of the Democratic Party.

 Political career

 Klinefelt began her political career as a member of the East Detroit School Board, serving for six years.
-She was then the mayor pro tem of Eastpointe for six years.
-She served on the Macomb County Board of Commissioners for ten years, representing Eastpointe.
+She then served on the Eastpointe City Council for eight years, which included terms as Mayor Pro Tem.
+She served on the Macomb County Board of Commissioners for ten years.

 Michigan Senate

 In 2022, Klinefelt ran against Michael D. MacDonald (who was the incumbent in Michigan's 10th Senate district) in Michigan's 11th Senate district.
 MacDonald was redistricted to the 11th Senate district following the 2020 United States redistricting cycle.
 Klinefelt defeated MacDonald in the general election with 52.69% of the vote, due to strong support in her native Eastpointe as well as in the Wayne County portion of her district.